neiltcox/fb-messenger-summarizer/README.md

 ## Usage

-1. Navigate to any Facebook Messenger conversation
+1. Navigate to any conversation on messenger.com
 2. Click the extension icon in your browser toolbar
-3. Click "Summarize" to generate a summary of the conversation
+3. Click "Copy" to copy the conversation to your clipboard
+4. Paste the conversation into your preferred LLM for summarization

 ## Development